We don’t have a summary available yet.

 Operating Expenses, Payment to the National Service Trust, Salaries and Expenses, and the Office of Inspector General.
 (Sec.
 401) Requires the CNCS to make any significant changes to program requirements or policy through rulemaking.
-Prohibits CNCS employees from disclosing specified information during a grant selection process to any person that is not a CNCS employee or authorized to receive the information.
+Prohibits CNCS employees from disclosing specified information during a grant selection process to any person other than an officer or employee of CNCS that is authorized by CNCS to receive the information

 (Sec.
 402) Sets forth minimum share requirements for AmeriCorps programs receiving grants under the National Service Trust program.

 (Sec.
 403) Requires certain donations made to the CNCS to be used to supplement and not supplant current programs and operations.

 (Sec.
 404) Requires certain education awards at GI bill-eligible institutions to be limited to veterans.